-With the upcoming release of my debut novel, the focus of my blog at the moment has switched to author marketing.
+Welcome to this quick guide on how to make a book GIF.
+With the release of my debut novel, the focus of my blog at the moment has switched to author marketing.
 Over the next weeks and months, I’ll be sharing any little insights, tips or advice on this headache-inducing area.

-Today, we’re going to look at a simple yet very effective marketing feature–GIFs.
+Today, we’re going to look at a simple yet very effective marketing feature–how to make a writing GIF.
 Some people find them annoying.
 Let’s be honest, we’re all fed up seeing that confused expression upon Mark Wahlberg’s face.
 But used in the right way, they can be a highly effective marketing tool for your books, one that’s utilised by many of the big publishing presses.
 Let’s look at an example, produced by publishing giant, Tor.

 Looks good, doesn’t it?
 Simple, conveys lots of useful information and catches the eye.
 You might be thinking it must have taken ages to make and required some ridiculous level of IT sophistication.
 Not quite!
 The one below took me about 30 mins.